 - 1. Reason creatively and analytically, - 2.
-Communicate effectively theories and concepts of his/her chosen academic discipline, - Pursue knowledge at higher levels of study, and Function efficiently and effectively as a professional in a complex and changing world.
+Communicate effectively theories and concepts of his/her chosen academic discipline, - 2.
+Communicate effectively disorded and consequence of mission disorded and changing world.
+3. Pursue knowledge at higher levels of study, and 4.
+Function efficiently and effectively as a professional in a complex and changing world.